 The applications defined by Application Types are identified by the direction of traffic, the protocol being used, and the port number through which the traffic passes.
-Application Types are a useful way of grouping Intrusion Prevention Rules.
-They are used to organize Intrusion Prevention Rules with a common purpose into groups.
-This simplifies the process of selecting a set of Intrusion Prevention Rules to assign to a computer.
-For example, consider the set of Intrusion Prevention Rules required to protect HTTP traffic to an Oracle Report Server.
-By grouping Intrusion Prevention Rules into Application Types it is easy to select rules in the "Web Server Common" and "Web Server Oracle Report Server" sets while excluding, for example, the set of rules that are specific to IIS Servers.
+Application Types are useful for grouping intrusion prevention rules.that have a common purpose.
+Rule groups simplify the process of selecting a set of intrusion prevention rules to assign to a computer.
+For example, consider the set of rules required to protect HTTP traffic to an Oracle Report Server.
+Simply select the rules in the "Web Server Common" and "Web Server Oracle Report Server" application types and then exclude unneeded rules, such as the rules that are specific to IIS servers.

 The name and description of the Application Type.
 "Minimum Agent/Appliance Version" tells you what version of the Deep Security agent or applianceThe Deep Securty Agent and Deep Security Virtual Appliance are the components that enforce the Deep Security policies that you have defined.
 Agents are deployed directly on a computer.
 Appliances are used in VMware vSphere environments to provide agentless protection.
 They are not available with Deep Security as a Service. is required to support this Application Type.

 - Direction: The direction of the initiating communication.
 That is, the direction of the first packet that establishes a connection between two computers.
 For example, if you wanted to define an Application Type for Web browsers, you would select "Outgoing" because it is the Web browser that sends the first packet to a server to establish a connection (even though you may only want to examine traffic traveling from the server to the browser).
 The Intrusion Prevention Rules associated with a particular Application Type can be written to examine individual packets traveling in either direction.